 After attending this course, you will be able to:

-1. Collect and review children and adolescents’ appropriate self report data in order to improve therapy outcomes and strengthen the therapeutic alliance
+1. Collect and review children and adolescents’ self report data in order to improve therapy outcomes and strengthen the therapeutic alliance

 2. Create an effective intake process with children/adolescent patients and their families